oughtinc/ice/README.md

   Agents don't know which recipe is calling them.
 Agents don’t maintain state between subtasks.
 Agents generally try to complete all subtasks they're asked to complete (however badly), but some will not have implementations for certain task types.

 - The **mode** in which a recipe runs is a global setting that can affect every agent call.
 For instance, whether to use humans or agents.
-Recipes can also run with certain `RecipeSettings`, which can map a task type to a specific `agent_name`, which can modify which agent is used for that specfic type of task.
+Recipes can also run with certain `RecipeSettings`, which can map a task type to a specific `agent_name`, which can modify which agent is used for that specific type of task.

 ## Additional resources